-Pro tip: Make sure to chop your veggies so that they’re all similar in size.
+Pro tip: Make sure you’re slicing your veggies so that they’re all similar in size.
 This will assure that your veggies are all the same doneness at the end.
 You can see in the photo below, that we left our veggies a bit larger.
 If you cut them smaller, you will need to decrease your cook time so they don’t become too soggy!

 Add all of your pot roast veggies on top of the gravy that’s already in the Instant Pot.
 Then, close and seal.
 Set the Instant Pot to manual >> high >> and set the timer to 2 minutes.

 After 2 minutes, your veggies should be just right.
 However, if they’re still a little hard, that’s okay!
 It just means your veggies were cut a little larger than ours.
 Put the top back on and set your timer to either 0 or 1 to cook them a little bit more.

 Now it’s time to make the gravy!
 The good news for you is that your gravy is already in your Instant Pot.
 All you have to do is thicken the drippings.

 Remove everything but the liquid from your Instant Pot and then turn on the sauté feature.
 The heat is what activates the starch, so this step is essential.
 Sprinkle in cornstarch and then use a whisk to whisk into a cornstarch slurry (until it’s dissolved and thickened!).

 Once you’ve got your gravy nice and thick, give her a taste.
 Add salt and pepper as needed.
 Then, transfer into a jar for serving.